The Cathach / The Psalter of St Columba

-It is traditionally ascribed to St Columba as the copy, made at night in haste by a miraculous light, of a Psalter lent to Colm Cille Columba by St Finnian.
-A dispute arose about the ownership of the copy and King Diarmait Mac Cerbhaill gave the judgement ‘To every cow belongs her calf, therefore to every book belongs its copy’.
-The arbitration failed and the Psalter of St Columba passed into the hands of the O'Donnells after the battle of Cul Dremhne in A.D.
-561. St Columba went to Iona in A.D.
-563. It is possible to date the manuscript to the late 6th or early 7th century from the script, but modern historical scholarship has cast doubts on St Columba's authorship.
+It is traditionally ascribed to St Columba (Colum Cille) as the copy, made at night in haste by a miraculous light, of a Psalter lent to Columba by St Finnian.
+A dispute arose about the ownership of the copy and King Diarmait Mac Cerbhaill gave the judgment ‘To every cow belongs her calf, therefore to every book belongs its copy’.
+The arbitration failed and the controversy led to the battle of Cúl Dreimne in AD 561, where an alliance of northern septs defeated King Diarmait.
+St Columba left Ireland and went to Iona in AD 563, perhaps exiled as punishment for the lives lost in the battle.
+It is possible to date the manuscript to the late 6th or early 7th century from the script, but modern historical scholarship has cast doubts on St Columba's authorship.

 The leaves when taken from the casket were caked together and cockled.
-In 1920, in the British Museum Bindery, the leaves were separated and mounted in paper frames and the butt joints were overlaid with white net.
-In 1980–1 further repair and rebinding work was carried out by Roger Powell and his assistant, Dorothy Cumpstey, at a cost of £6,150Stg for the repair and £250Stg for the case.
+In 1920, in the British Museum bindery, the leaves were separated and mounted in paper frames and the butt joints were overlaid with white net.
+In 1980–1 more elaborate repair and rebinding work was carried out by Roger Powell and his assistant, Dorothy Cumpstey, at a cost of Stg£6,150 for the repair and Stg£250 for the case.
 The paper mounting, from which the vellum leaves had come adrift, was replaced by new vellum mounts specially stained to match the colour of the original leaves.
 Pieces of degreased fish skin were used for joining butted edges in the vellum mounts.
 The leaves, assembled in sections, were sewn within a zig-zag of hand-made paper onto cords and bound in English oak boards.
 The spine was covered in white alum-tawed pigskin.
 To keep the vellum under pressure and to prevent cockling, the rebound manuscript was put into a special box designed by David Powell and made by George Taylor in Edward Barnsley's workshop.

 The Cathach was published in CD-ROM format by the Academy in 2002.